OfficeDev/office-js-docs-pr/docs/overview/add-in-manifests.md

 ## Validate the Office Add-ins manifest

-To make sure that the manifest file that describes your Office Add-in is correct and complete, validate it against the XML Schema Definition (XSD) file.
+To make sure that the manifest file that describes your Office Add-in is correct and complete, validate it against the [XML Schema Definition (XSD) files](https://github.com/OfficeDev/office-js-docs/tree/master/docs/overview/schemas).
 You can use an XML schema validation tool or Visual Studio to validate the manifest.
 You can also download the [Office App Compatibility Kit](https://www.microsoft.com/en-us/download/details.aspx?id=46831) and run it on your add-in.

 For information about validating a manifest against a schema, see [XML Schema (XSD) validation tool](http://stackoverflow.com/questions/124865/xml-schema-xsd-validation-tool).

- >**Note**  Validating your manifest against the offappmanifest.xsd file is obsolete.
-For information about updating your manifest to schema version 1.1, see [Update the version of your JavaScript API for Office and manifest schema files](../../docs/develop/update-your-javascript-api-for-office-and-manifest-schema-version.md).

 ## Specify domains you want to open in the add-in window